Special territories of members of the European Economic Area: Büsingen am Hochrhein

-The German village of Büsingen am Hochrhein is an exclave entirely surrounded by Switzerland, and as such is, for practical purposes, in a customs union with the latter non-EU country.
+The German village of Büsingen am Hochrhein is an exclave entirely surrounded by Switzerland and as such is for practical purposes, in a customs union with the latter non-EU country.
 The euro is legal tender, though the Swiss franc is preferred.
 Büsingen is excluded from the EU customs union and the EU VAT area.
 Swiss VAT generally applies.
 Büsingen was also outside of the Schengen area until Switzerland joined on 12 December 2008.

 Campione d'Italia and Livigno

 The Italian exclave village of Campione d'Italia is enclaved by Switzerland's Ticino canton as well as Lake Lugano (or Ceresio), and is a comune in the Province of Como, whilst Livigno, a small and remote mountain resort town, is a comune in the Province of Sondrio.
 Both comuni are part of the Lombardy region.
 Although part of the EU, Livigno is excluded from the customs union and VAT area, with Livigno's tax status dating back to Napoleonic times.
 Campione is excluded from the EU VAT area.
 It was excluded from the EU customs area until the end of 2019.
-Shops and restaurants in Campione accept payments in both euros and Swiss francs, and prices are displayed in both euros and Swiss francs.
+Shops and restaurants in Campione accept payments in both euros and Swiss francs and prices are displayed in both currencies.

 Ceuta and Melilla

 Ceuta and Melilla are two Spanish cities on the North African coast.
 They are part of the EU but they are excluded from the common agricultural and fisheries policies.
-They are also outside the customs union and VAT area, but no customs are levied on goods exported from the Union into either Ceuta and Melilla, and certain goods originating in Ceuta and Melilla are exempt from customs charges.
+They are also outside the customs union and VAT area, but no customs are levied on goods exported from the Union into either Ceuta and Melilla and certain goods originating in Ceuta and Melilla are exempt from customs charges.

 While nominally part of the Schengen Area (Schengen visas are valid), Spain performs identity checks on all sea and air passengers leaving the enclaves for elsewhere in the Schengen Area.

-Small islands scattered along the northern coast of Africa, collectively known as plazas de soberanía are also integral parts of Spain since the 15th century, and therefore also part of the European Union.
-Their currency is the euro.
-They in general need permission to visit, so therefore identity is checked upon arrival.
-They are claimed by Morocco.